 Ask five website buyers what they think your website is worth, and you’re likely to get five different answers.
-Each buyer would likely have a different valuation number and potentially a different method for creating the valuation.
+Each buyer would likely have a different valuation number and potentially a different method for how they value a website.

-There are so many factors involved in determining the value of a website it’s easy to understand why valuations will fluctuate from buyer to buyer.
+There are so many factors involved in determining what a website is worth that it’s easy to understand why valuations will fluctuate from buyer to buyer.

 So what is your site really worth?
 “What anyone is willing to pay for it!”
 That’s the real answer.
 However, that’s not an answer you can put in your bank account.